AdobeDocs/experience-manager-cloud-service.en/help/forms/using-form-data-model.md

 To configure the Form Data Model Submit Action, open Adaptive Form Container properties and select **[!UICONTROL Submit using Form Data Model]** from the Submit Action drop-down under the Submission accordion.
 Then, browse and select a data model object from the **[!UICONTROL Name of the data model object to submit]** drop-down.
 Save the properties.

 On form submission, data for the configured data model object is written to the respective data source.
+In addition, you can submit a form attachment using a Form Data Model and a Document of Record (DoR) to the data source.
+For information about form data model, see [[!DNL AEM Forms] Data Integration](data-integration.md).

 <!--![data-submission](assets/data-submission.png)-->

+> [!NOTE]
+>
+> AEM as a Cloud Service offers various out of the box submit actions for handling form submissions.
+You can learn more about these options in the [Adaptive Form Submit Action](/help/forms/configure-submit-actions-core-components.md)  article.

 You can also submit form attachments to a data source using binary data model object property.
 Do the following to submit attachments to a JDBC data source: